noxthot/ss22_julia_workshop/pages/introduction/matrix_vectors.md

 8
 ```

-You can also use the `end` keyword and the colon `:` placeholder to access a range of elements:
+We can also use the `end` keyword and the colon `:` placeholder to access a range of elements:
 ```julia-repl
 julia> A[:,end-2]
 3-element Vector{Int64}: